 Syllabi – UF requires all faculty to post their syllabi (or syllabuses, as the AP Stylebook would advocate) prior to the start of each semester.
 Here is the page with links to all the UF syllabi for the semester. http://syllabus.ufl.edu/

 Syllabi policies – UF provides guidelines about what should be included in your syllabus.
 Including this information helps you be pro-active as a teacher, as you have to determine what your policies are for important issues like making up missed work, tardies to class, etc. Including this information in your syllabus can help you have a reference when dealing with student questions and issues.

-Teaching Center – Support for teaching assistants, including a TA Handbook.
+Teaching Center – Support for UF teaching assistants

 Teaching Policies – Policies including academic honesty, accommodations for students with disabilities, attendance, student assessment of courses and instructors, and textbook adoption. http://handbook.aa.ufl.edu/policies.aspx

 Teaching Workshop Registration – The Teaching Center offers a range of workshops throughout the school year that are helpful to teaching assistants.